Running Docker Commands

 - run: | docker run -d --name my-app my-app docker run --network container:my-app appropriate/curl --retry 10 --retry-connrefused http://localhost:8080

-It’s not possible to mount a folder from the build container into an isolated Docker container (and vice versa).
+It’s not possible to mount a folder from your job space into a container in Remote Docker (and vice versa).
+But you can use

 docker cp command to transfer files between these two environments.
 For example, you want to start a container in Remote Docker and you want to use a config file from your source code for that:

 - run: | # creating dummy container which will hold a volume with config docker create -v /cfg --name configs alpine:3.4 /bin/true # copying config file into this volume docker cp path/in/your/source/code/app_config.yml configs:/cfg # starting application container using this volume docker run --volumes-from configs app-image:1.2.3

 In the same way, if your application produces some artifacts that need to be stored, you can copy them from Remote Docker: